The MX10 Command Station

 Track Protocols and Data Management

-DCC (NMRA or VHDM specification) and (in future) MOTOROLA (MM, the Märklin digital track signal) are the basic protocols supported.
-However, hardware and software are open for expansion to other standards, if such a need exists, especially for faster methods of data transfer.
+DCC (NMRA or VHDM specification) is the standard protocol of the MX10.
+However, hardware and software are open for expansion to MOTOROLA (MM, the Märklin digital track signal) and other standards, if such a need exists, especially for faster methods of data transfer.

 Of course, the possibilities of standardized protocols are fully exploited, so for DCC there are 10239 locomotive addresses, 2048 accessory addresses (each with 4 sub-addresses), 14/28/128 speed steps, 28 functions, etc.